 Northern Ireland operates under its own set of regulations, which may differ from other UK regions.
 Be aware of factors like the permitted distance your proposed structure can be from a road located at the back of your house.
 Ensure you clarify these unique requirements before commencing your project.

-The shed is for domestic use only, with no sleeping spaces.
+The shed should be used for domestic use only, with no sleeping spaces.
 To make sure your shed meets these requirements, you can refer to the government’s PDF guide about Class E structures.
 If you have any doubts, it’s a good idea to contact your local authority for clarification.
 You can find your local authority online by clicking the links above.

 Dunster House Sheds

 Lastly, you should know that most Dunster House garden buildings are considered to be ‘permitted development’.
-Meaning you shouldn’t need to do anything, but we always suggest you check the specifications and your local guidelines to make sure you are good to get building without the need to get planning permission.
+Meaning you shouldn’t need to do anything.
+We always suggest you check the specifications.
+Check your local guidelines to make sure you are good to get building without the need to get planning permission.

 Why not shop our Garden Shed Range and find the perfect one.